castillohair/enhancer-design/design/README.md

 Design enhancers for activity specific to **any cell type / biosample in the [DNase I Index](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2559-3/MediaObjects/41586_2020_2559_MOESM3_ESM.xlsx)**.
 We only design for **non-redundant biosamples** (i.e. with unique biosample names) within the DNase I Index, resulting in **261 possible targets**.
 Uses Fast SeqProp.

 The notebook `dhs733_create_output_transformation_matrix.ipynb` analyzes redundant biosamples and creates a transformation matrix `dhs733_nonredundant_transformation_matrix.npy` used to average redundant DHS733 outputs during design.
-It also creates the table `dhs733_nonredundant_biosample_metadata.tsv` which contains the final list of 261 targets. `--target-idx` corresponds to the zero-indexed position of a biosample within this table.
+This notebook also creates the table `dhs733_nonredundant_biosample_metadata.tsv` which contains the final list of 261 targets. `--target-idx` corresponds to the zero-indexed position of a biosample within this table.

 The script supports designing enhancers with different levels of stringency via the `--non-target-percentile` parameter, where a higher value may result in a more stringent enhancer at the cost of lower target activity.
 The optimal value will depend on the cell type / biosample of interest.